sophiadm/notepad-is-effort/README.md

 notepad-is-effort is a small python program using tkinter and less than 400 lines of code.

-It has features like syntax highlighting and allows you to find indexes quickly.
+It has basic features like syntax highlighting and allows you to find indexes quickly.

 This project is compatible with windows 10.
 It has not been tested on other operating systems